brianwalborn/home-lab/guides/kubernetes-cluster/02-static-ip-address.md

     ```
     > This may break your connection with the Pi but the configuration will still apply

-    Now, when running `ip addr`, you should see the static IP address reflected on the interface with the interface renamed to the `set-name` from the configuration
+    Now, when running `ip addr`, you should see the static IP address reflected on the interface with the interface renamed to the `set-name` from the configuration.
+If not, run `sudo reboot`.
     ```
     me@zero:~$ ip addr
     ...